Immiscible two-phase flow in porous media: a statistical mechanics approach: Acknowledgements

-This work was partly supported by the Research Council of Norway through its Centers of Excellence funding scheme, project number 262644.
-We also acknowledge funding from the European Research Council (Grant Agreement 101141323 AGIPORE).
+This work was partly supported by the Research Council of Norway through its Centers of Excellence funding scheme, project number 262644, and by the European Research Council ERC (Grant Agreement 101141323 AGIPORE).